unlimitedgore/Minecraft-Client/README.md

 0. [Download the Curse Client](https://www.curse.com/games/minecraft)

-0. Run curse and install the "FTB Infinity Evolved" Minecraft modpack
+0. Run Curse, "Browse FTB Modpacks", and install the "FTB Infinity Evolved" Minecraft modpack

-0. [Download this repository as a ZIP](https://github.com/unlimitedgore/Minecraft-Client/archive/master.zip), and execute setup.bat
+0. [Download this repository as a ZIP](https://github.com/unlimitedgore/Minecraft-Client/archive/master.zip), Extract All to any location, and execute setup.bat (Note: you can delete the extracted folder after setup.bat completes)

 0. Start "FTB Infinity Evolved" from the Curse client